Information & Resources

 • Clean and disinfect frequently touched objects and surfaces.

-All DISD Schools are closed indefinitely due to COVID-19.
-Our Partner schools, Molina, Sunset and Pinkston are dealing with the situation in their own way.
+DISD Schools are now incorporating a hybrid model due to COVID-19.
+Our Partner schools, Molina, Sunset, and Pinkston are dealing with the situation in their own way.
 Parents and students are still expected to work on classwork from home.
 The district has provided laptops and internet hotspots to facilitate at-home learning.
 Please visit your school's website or the DISD website for more information:

 * Numbers are updated on the Dallas County website at 10:00 AM daily.